Turkey with Bacon Cherry Stuffing Recipe

-- 4. Bake, uncovered, at 325° for 3-1/2 to 4-1/2 hours or until a meat thermometer reads 180° for the turkey and 165° for the stuffing, basting occasionally with pan drippings.
+- 4. Bake, uncovered, at 325° for 3-1/2 to 4-1/2 hours or until a thermometer reads 180° for the turkey and 165° for the stuffing, basting occasionally with pan drippings.
 Cover loosely with foil if turkey browns too quickly.

 - 5. Cover turkey and let stand for 20 minutes before removing stuffing and carving turkey.
 If desired, thicken pan drippings for gravy.
 Yield: 10-12 servings.